-After the Global Compact launch by Kofi Annan, the UN Secretary General, the civic organization Cittadinanzattiva, already committed to corporate citizenship themes was invited by the Global Compact Office to serve as the national platform of the Global Compact in Italy in 2001.
+After the UN Global Compact launch by Kofi Annan, the UN Secretary General, the civic organization Cittadinanzattiva, already committed to corporate citizenship themes was invited by the UN Global Compact Office to serve as the national platform of the UN Global Compact in Italy in 2001.

-In 2006 there was the necessity to give back a central role in the support of the initiative in Italy to the Global Compact Network Italy.
-The Steering Committee, gathered at the ILO Headquarters in Rome on the 14th September 2006, decided to entrust the GCNI Secretariat to FONDACA – Active citizenship foundation.
+In 2006 there was the necessity to give back a central role in the support of the initiative in Italy to the UN Global Compact Network Italy.
+The Steering Committee, gathered at the ILO Headquarters in Rome on the 14th September 2006, decided to entrust the UNGCN Italy Secretariat to FONDACA – Active citizenship foundation.

 On the 27th October 2010, the General Assembly of the UNGCNI, which met in Milan, approved a new governance model, thus signaling a great step forward in the consolidation of the initiative in Italy.